ezsystems/ezpublish-docker/README.md

 - Clustering:
  - Cache: Memcached|Redis|..
  - HTTP cache: Varnish|Nginx|..
- - FS: NFS|GridFS|..  (services like S3 might not need a continer, but could have a contianer acting as proxy)
+ - FS: NFS|GridFS|..  (services like S3 might not need a container, but could have a container acting as proxy)

-**Note** We should take advantage of offical images from Docker as much as possible, however they now use Debian as it takes less space then Ubuntu, and for lowest space use (and memory?) base images should be the same across all our offical images.
+**Note** We should take advantage of official images from Docker as much as possible, however they now use Debian as it takes less space then Ubuntu, and for lowest space use (and memory?) base images should be the same across all our official images.

 And development mode or not should probably rather be a global parameter then special images.